 What is diversity training?
 Diversity training in the workplace assists an organization by defining ethics among culture, job roles, and skills in order to establish respect and consideration among employees.
 This avoids and protects businesses from civil rights violations and creates empathy and better teamwork from employees.

 The importance of diversity in the workplace is to help elevate and broaden the perspectives of workers and create shared knowledge.
-As a manager, organizing, implementing, and executing proper diversity training takes delicate strategy.
+As a manager, organizing, implementing, and executing proper diversity training takes a delicate strategy.
 It’s important to construct content without any assumptions of employee religion, ethnicity, income, or other cultural factors.

 Many organizations use a form of elearning to initiate and refresh employees on diversity.
 Elearning has a few more benefits than handing each employee packet of information and filling in some bubbles.
-Firstly, by using elearning, you can refresh dated material and incorporate diversity examples in a variety of media that makes a learner more attentive to content.
-When it comes to quizzing, you don’t have to rifle through a stack of papers with a red pen, but instead, the grading is done for you.
+First, by using elearning, you can refresh dated material and incorporate diversity examples in a variety of media that makes a learner more attentive to content.
+When it comes to quizzes, you don’t have to rifle through a stack of papers with a red pen, but instead, the grading is done for you.
 Additionally, if the elearning software has the feature, you can use free-response questions to gather feedback or open the floor to discussing something others are curious about.
 Lastly, and probably the most obvious, you’re saving time and tangible resources on your end and mindless bubble-filling on the learner’s end.

 When constructing content, don’t bluntly tell employees what is right and wrong without explanation.
 Some things may seem obvious, but regardless, it’s important to explain why something is right or wrong.
 This can help avoid cognitive dissonance (resisting and idea because of initial discomfort) and broaden the minds of your employees.
-Additionally, phrasing should not rhetorically put blame upon employees for potential existing biases.
-This can result in employees or managers feeling like they are a problem and put a damper on the enthusiasm and good attitudes within a workplace.
+Additionally, phrasing should not rhetorically put the blame upon employees for potential existing biases.
+This can result in employees or managers feeling like they are a problem and put a damper on the enthusiasm and good attitudes within the workplace.

 Let’s be clear.
 It’s not going to be of any benefit to go into training with the mindset that you can change people’s biases.
 You can’t.
-But you can suggest appropriate approaches to problem solving and approaching diversity issues in order to protect the company and preserve the unity within it.
+But you can suggest appropriate approaches to problem-solving and approaching diversity issues in order to protect the company and preserve the unity within it.

 With that said, managers implementing training should be acutely trained on diversity in the workplace.
 Train managers just as employees, but take lengthier measurements to equip managers with the awareness and skillsets it takes to effectively manage diversity.
 In both training managers and employees on workplace diversity, don’t focus too much on legalities.
 Note them, but gear more focus toward ethical communication.